davatorium/rofi/doc/rofi.1.markdown

 For example, say you have specified `-combi-modi run,window,windowcd`.
 If your query begins with the bang `!w`, only results from the `window` and `windowcd` modi are shown, even if the rest of the input text would match results from `run`.

+If no match, the input is handled by the first combined modi.

 ## FAQ